 Antonios Matesis (the author of Vasilikos), Georgios Tertsetis, Dionysios Tagiapieras (a physician and supporter of the dimotiki), Nikolaos Lountzis and Solomos used to gather in each other's homes and amuse themselves by making up poems.

-Along with the Italian poems, Solomos made his first attempts to write in Greek.
+Along with the Italian poems, Solomos first attempted to write in Greek.

-At the time there also wasn’t any poetic works written in the demotic dialect.
+At the time, there also weren't any poetic works written in the demotic dialect.